-Educators Instructional practices shall promote personalization and high expectations for each student and enable so that to each student so that each student may successfully engages with in the curriculum delivered and meets graduation requirements.
+Educators Instructional practices shall promote personalization and high expectations for each student and enable so that to each student successfully engages in the-curriculum delivered and meets graduation requirements.
 Practices employed by educators shall include examining and teaching a subject from multiple academic perspectives and encouraging students to engage with and to synthesize diverse perspectives and narratives, including those from the students' lived experiences, into a coherent understanding or analysis.

-Classroom instruction shall include a range of research evidence-based instructional strategies that most effectively improve student learning and engage all students, as identified by national and Vermont guidance and locally collected and analyzed student data.
+Classroom instruction shall include a range of research evidence-based instructional strategies that most effectively improve student learning and engage all students, as identified by national and Vermont guidance